 I'm not really familiar with his stand-up.
 I'm most familiar with him from Full House, as well as voiceover narration on How I Met Your Mother.
 And there was The Aristocrats.
 And an episode of Quantum Leap.
 Can't think of anything else.

-Let's see, I guess I first saw her on Saturday Night Live, then there was a two part story on Star Trek: Voyager, and Greg the Bunny, and The Aristocrats, and a few eps of Monk, and School of Rock, and a small role in The Muppets, and voice work on Saddle Rash and Wreck-It Ralph and some other stuff.
+I know her from Saturday Night Live; and a two part story on Star Trek: Voyager; and Greg the Bunny; and a minor role in There's Something About Mary; and The Aristocrats; and a few eps of Monk; and School of Rock; and a small role in The Muppets.
+Also voice work on Saddle Rash; and Wreck-It Ralph; and some other stuff.
 I quite liked her in all of that.
 I saw just a little bit of The Sarah Silverman Program... which I'm afraid I didn't like at all.

 You know, I'm not sure I ever saw him in anything specific, but I must've seen bits of his stand-up here and there on TV, back in the day ("the day" being the 1980s).